 Myth #5: Coconut water is better for you/hydrates more than regular water.

 Verdict: False.
 To be fair, this in theory could be labeled as “complicated” as well.
 There is no scientific evidence that coconut water hydrates any better, or is any better for you overall, than boring, regular old water.
 However, and this part I’m adding on my own, just like sparkling waters or flavored waters, it’s better than no water at all.
 If you need to hydrate and you’re having a hard time or you don’t like the taste of normal water, then by all means go on with your coconut water!
 Many of the marketed benefits of coconut water are shared by the stuff that comes out of your facet.
 But no one really advertises water these days.
 Ok…except Michelle Obama perhaps.
 Does coconut water hydrate you, contain electrolytes and replenish your body after a workout?
 Yes.
-But so does regular water and sports drinks.
+But so does regular water and some sports drinks (chocolate milk actually does all of this after a work out as well).
 So far I haven’t read any negatives to coconut water, so if you enjoy it, keep on drinking!
 But for someone like me who hasn’t really taken a liking to the strange flavor, I won’t be forcing myself to consume it anytime soon.
 (Note: I did mention in my most recent 5K race recap that I tried the Vita Coco Latte, which was fabulous!
 But I wasn’t drinking this with hydration in mind as I had already consumed a bottle of water.
-For me this drink took the nasty, in my opinion, taste out of traditional coconut water.)
+For me this drink took the nasty taste out of traditional coconut water.)